asreview/asreview/docs/source/intro/glossary.rst

     and a query strategy.

   ASReview
-    ASReview stands for "Active learning for Systematic Reviews" or "AI-assisted Systematic Reviews", depending on context.
+    ASReview stands for *Active learning for Systematic Reviews* or *AI-assisted Systematic Reviews*, depending on context.
 Avoid this explanation, only use as tagline.

   ASReview CLI
     ASReview CLI is the command line interface that is developed for advanced